 The medications and surgical procedures to treat BPH symptoms leave most of the prostate gland untouched.

-Thus, other prostate condition can develop, or BPH may reoccur.
+Thus, other prostate conditions can develop, or BPH may reoccur.
 Therefore, you need to ensure yearly checks by your doctor.

 You should aim to maintain a healthy prostate, reduce prostate inflammation, and the risk of developing new prostate conditions.

 Minimally invasive approaches have been developed to help reduce complications.
 Devices for thermal therapy, mechanical therapy, vaporization, and prostate artery embolization have proven effective in treating BPH.

 They have lower complication rates and reduced recovery time.
 Because these techniques leave most of the prostate gland behind, your symptoms may start again.
 You may require more invasive treatment if you BPH returns.